John Wilson (conductor): Career as a conductor

+Arranger and orchestrator

 Wilson is also an arranger and orchestrator and has produced a number of orchestrations for film, radio and television.
 In 2000 he orchestrated Sir Richard Rodney Bennett's incidental music for a BBC production of Gormenghast.
 This scoring won the Ivor Novello Award for Best Film Score.
 Wilson orchestrated and conducted Howard Goodall's score for the 2002 BBC film The Gathering Storm about the life of Winston Churchill.

 Wilson's interest in historical film scores has led to his restoring a number of classic film scores and he is currently reconstructing the orchestrations of all the major MGM musicals, especially those by Conrad Salinger.
 Many of the original film scores were destroyed by MGM in 1969, and left only the short scores or piano scores, which Wilson used as a guide when reconstructing.
 He described in an interview that "transcribing music from the soundtrack is an incredibly laborious process and sometimes it's very, very slow going.
 The cyclone sequence from The Wizard of Oz took forever.
 I remember spending a whole Sunday doing three or four seconds' worth of music, so complex is that scene, with notes flying all over the page!"